apwide/apwide-jenkins-shared-lib/README.md

 You should use this open source [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to easily exchange information between Jenkins, Jira and [Apwide Golive](https://marketplace.atlassian.com/apps/1212239/golive-environment-release-for-jira).

-If you prefer examples over documentation, jump directly to the [pipeline examples library](./examples) and come back here later ;-).
+If you prefer examples over documentation, jump directly to the [pipeline examples library](./examples) and come back here later.

 ## Pre-requisites